-New coronavirus has many potential hosts, could pass from animals to humans repeatedlyDecember 11th, 2012 in Diseases, Conditions, Syndromes /
+New coronavirus has many potential hosts, could pass from animals to humans repeatedlyDecember 11, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 The SARS epidemic of 2002-2003 was short-lived, but a novel type of human coronavirus that is alarming public health authorities can infect cells from humans and bats alike, a fact that could make the animals a continuing source of infection, according to a study to be published in in mBio, the online open-access journal of the American Society for Microbiology, on December 11.